 Prospective future CMB experiments, both ground- and space-based are reviewed in the separate PDG "Cosmic Microwave Background" review, Chap.
 29. The main emphasis in CMB experiments in the coming years will be on ground-based experiments providing improved measurements of B-mode polarization and greater sensitivity to the tensor-to-scalar ratio r, and more precise measurements at higher l that will constrain n_s better.
 As is apparent from Fig. 23.1 and the discussion of models such as R^2 inflation, there is a strong incentive to reach a 5- σ sensitivity to $r \sim 3$ to 4×10^{-3} .
-This could be achieved with a moderately-sized space mission with large sky coverage [133], improvements in de-lensing and foreground measurements.
+This could be achieved with a moderately-sized space mission with large sky coverage [156], improvements in de-lensing and foreground measurements.
 The discussion in Sec.
 23.3 (see also Fig. 23.5), also brought out the importance of reducing the uncertainty in n_s , as a way to constrain post-inflationary reheating and the connection to particle physics.
 CMB temperature anisotropies probe primordial density perturbations down to comoving scales of order 50 Mpc, beyond which scale secondary sources of anisotropy dominate.
-CMB spectral distortions could potentially constrain the amplitude and shape of primordial density perturbations on comoving scales from Mpc to kpc due to distortions caused by the Silk damping of pressure waves in the radiation dominated era, before the last scattering of the CMB photons but after the plasma can be fully thermalised [134].
+CMB spectral distortions could potentially constrain the amplitude and shape of primordial density perturbations on comoving scales from Mpc to kpc due to distortions caused by the Silk damping of pressure waves in the radiation dominated era, before the last scattering of the CMB photons but after the plasma can be fully thermalised [95].

 Improved sensitivity to non-Gaussianities is also a priority.
 In addition to CMB measurements, future large-scale structure surveys will also have roles to play as probes into models of inflation, for which there are excellent prospects.
-High-redshift galaxy surveys are sensitive to local-type non-Gaussianity due to the scale-dependent bias induced on large scales.
-Current surveys such as eBOSS, probing out to redshift $z \sim 2$, can reach a precision $\Delta f{NL} \sim 15$, from measurements of the galaxy power spectrum, or possibly $\Delta f{NL} \sim 10$, if the galaxy bias can be determined independently [135].
-Upcoming surveys such as DESI may reach $\Delta f{NL} \sim 4$ [136] comparable with the Planck sensitivity.
-In the future, radio surveys such as SKA will measure large-scale structure out to redshift $z \sim 3$ [137], initially through mapping the intensity of the neutral hydrogen 21-cm line, and eventually through radio galaxy surveys which will probe local-type non-Gaussianity to $f{NL} \sim 1$.
+Current surveys such as DESI may reach $\Delta f{NL} \sim 4$ [157] comparable with the Planck sensitivity.
+In the future, radio surveys such as SKA will measure large-scale structure out to redshift $z \sim 3$ [158], initially through mapping the intensity of the neutral hydrogen 21-cm line, and eventually through radio galaxy surveys which will probe local-type non-Gaussianity to $f{NL} \sim 1$.

-Galaxy clustering using DESI and Euclid satellite data could also constrain the running of the scalar tilt to a precision of $\Delta \alpha_s \approx 0.0028$, a factor of 2 improvement on Planck constraints, or a precision of 0.0016 using LSST data [136].
+Galaxy clustering using DESI and Euclid satellite data could also constrain the running of the scalar tilt to a precision of $\Delta\alpha_s \approx 0.0028$, a factor of 2 improvement on Planck constraints, or a precision of 0.0016 using LSST data [157].

-As an example of a proposed future satellite mission, SPHEREx [138] will use measurements of the galaxy power spectrum to target a measurement of the running of the scalar spectral index with a sensitivity $\Delta \alpha_s \sim 10^{-3}$ and local-type primordial non-Gaussianity, $\Delta f{NL} \sim 1$.
+As an example of a proposed future satellite mission, SPHEREx [159] will use measurements of the galaxy power spectrum to target a measurement of the running of the scalar spectral index with a sensitivity $\Delta \alpha_s \sim 10^{-3}$ and local-type primordial non-Gaussianity, $\Delta f{NL} \sim 1$.
 Including information from the galaxy bispectrum one might reduce the measurement error on non-Gaussianity to $\Delta f{NL} \sim 0.2$, making it possible to distinguish between single-field slow-roll models and alternatives such as the curvaton scenario for the origin of structure, which generate $f{NL} \sim 1$.